A New Trump Administration

 By Eileen Babbitt, Professor of the Practice of International Conflict Management

-(February 7) President Trump stunned the world and his own team by proclaiming in a February 4 news conference that the US was prepared to take over Gaza, clear the rubble, and build a “Riviera of the Middle East.”
+(February 7) President Trump stunned the world and his own team by proclaiming in a February 4 news conference that the U.S. was prepared to take over Gaza, clear the rubble and build a “Riviera of the Middle East.”

 Global reaction to Trump’s statement was overwhelmingly negative, with the exception of extreme right-wing actors in Israel such as Prime Minister Benjamin Netanyahu.
 Arab states, including Saudi Arabia, denounced the plan as completely unacceptable and reiterated support for a two-state solution.
 Jordan and Egypt said they would not accept any Gazans into their countries.

-As with many of Trump’s stated plans, the immediate question is, “will he really do this?”
+As with many of Trump’s stated plans, the immediate question is, “Will he really do this?”
 In this case, the more important challenge is understanding the real purpose of Trump making this announcement.
-I believe it is two-fold: to demonstrate unconditional support for Netanyahu in his agenda to marginalize Palestinians and stop progress towards their statehood; and to force the hand of Arab countries to foot the bill for rebuilding Gaza and deterring Hamas.
+I believe it is two-fold: to demonstrate unconditional support for Netanyahu in his agenda to marginalize Palestinians and stop progress towards their statehood, and to force the hand of Arab countries to foot the bill for rebuilding Gaza and deterring Hamas.
 The former is a tragedy both for Palestinians and for Israel itself; the latter could be a plus if it materializes, but this is far from certain.

 It remains to be seen if this move produces anything other than confusion and further pain for Gazans.
 Its immediate impact has been to bring any “normalization” of relations between Saudi Arabia and Israel to a halt and to demonstrate Trump’s belief that the world is his for the taking.